This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How Can a Wichita Cerebral Palsy Lawyer Help My Child?

 It’s not easy to determine if medical malpractice caused your child’s disabilities.
 A lawyer specializing in birth injuries will first help by explaining your situation, determining if malpractice played a role, and providing legal options.
-There are several other ways the right Wichita lawyer can help you and your child:

 - Providing medical experts to evaluate your child